I’ve not paid for a music download before today, and I’m not sure I will again.

 However, I am unable to transfer the track to my Rio Karma.

 Rio Music Manager says that my Rio is no longer connected.
-WMP can’t see my Rio at all for some reason – although has in the past.
-RioRad from Red Chair software was able to transfer the track but now my Karma cannot play it.
+WMP can’t see my Rio at all for some reason – although it has in the past.
+RioRad from Red Chair software was able to transfer the track, but now my Karma cannot play it.